 Social platforms are also valuable, particularly for consumer-facing apps.
 They create a sense of community among participants and, through the multiplying power of friend networks, they can be instrumental in spreading the word about your great new app.
 This in turn impacts traffic to your site, your ranking in search engine results, and ultimately sales in the app stores.

 There are an incredible number of social platforms – Twitter, Facebook, YouTube, Pinterest, and Instagram to name a few.
 Each has its own strengths, but all require significant effort and content to keep followers engaged.
+Most people find Instagram the hardest to keep track of because they find it difficult to just use photos to convey their brand, as well as having to post very frequently.
+Luckily businesses can now schedule instagram posts, taking away a lot of the pressure of having to keep up-to-date with posting manually.
 Before launching into any one medium, take the time to develop a social media strategy that thoughtfully leverages particular platforms to support promotion of your app.
-And remember that social media isn’t just what occurs outside of your app.
-Consider building social sharing into the fabric of the app itself, encouraging users to brag to others as they accomplish certain goals.
+And remember that social media isn’t just what occurs outside of your app, as options like instagram growth services could always help to make a positive difference too.
+With that being said, you may want to consider building social sharing into the fabric of the app itself, encouraging users to brag to others as they accomplish certain goals.

 While digital media offers numerous options for promotion, there are a variety of “unplugged” options as well.
 Sponsor a booth or a seminar at trade shows, conferences or other relevant events.
 Host a Meetup in your area.
 Write a white paper on a topic of industry interest.
 Enter your app into consideration for any relevant award or contest.
 And, of course, don’t forget traditional news/media/public relations outlets that speak to your consumer.
 Most newspapers and magazines have both print and digital versions, and your presence in one often means you get exposure in the other as well.